DoctorEww/software-assurance/CodeReview.md

 ### 3. Automated Scan Strategy

-The automated scan strategy employed in this project is as follows: (1) each team member uses a distinct automated scan tool, (2) automated scan results are posted to the [*automated scan*](https://github.com/DoctorEww/software-assurance/tree/main/AutomatedScan) directory, (3) during CWE code evaluation, each member checks all automated scan results for correlation to the CWE under review.
+The automated scan strategy employed in this project is as follows: (1) each team member uses a distinct automated scan tool (if available), (2) automated scan results are posted to the [*automated scan*](https://github.com/DoctorEww/software-assurance/tree/main/AutomatedScan) directory, (3) during CWE code evaluation, each member checks all automated scan results for correlation to the CWE under review.
 Any issues found within an automated scan that correlate to a CWE below will be evaluted in section 3.

 3.1.
 Automated Scan Tools